Bioeconomy and circular economy – ecological sustainability and financial benefits

 Financial figures

-The forest sector, which includes forestry and forest industry, covers roughly 40 % of the value added of Finland’s whole bioeconomy4 and approximately one fifth of the gross value of Finland’s whole manufacturing industries5.
-In 2019, the forest industry accounted for EUR 12.5 billion of Finland’s export of goods, corresponding to roughly one fifth (19.7 %) of total exports6.
-The forest industry has a considerable financial impact, as forest industry employs 42 000 people7 directly and 140 000 people in the entire forest sector in Finland.
-The forest sector has historically played a large and significant part in Finland’s national economy, driven for long by the paper industry, which has also topped Finland’s export statistics for decades.
+The forest sector, which includes forestry and forest industry, has historically played a large and significan role in Finland’s national economy.
+The sector covers roughly one third of the value added of Finland’s whole bioeconomy4.
+In 2023, the forest industry accounted for EUR 12.1 billion of Finland’s export of goods, corresponding to roughly one fifth (15.9 %) of total exports5.
+The forest industry has a considerable financial impact, as forest industry employs 38 400 people6 directly and 82 800 people in total when also the indirect jobs in other sectors are taken into account6.

 High export volumes